-We are currently recruiting for the following posts:
+We are currently advertising for the following post:

 We offer an occupational pension scheme, generous annual leave and excellent training and development opportunities.